avanoene/risk_dash/documentation/gettingstarted.md

 Now that we have the package installed, let's go through the object workflow to construct a simple long/short equity portfolio.

-High level, we need to specify:
+From a high level, we need to specify:

 1. Portfolio Data
     - We need to know what's in the portfolio